BraulioCP59/employee_tracker_SQL/README.md

 ## Your Task

 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
-Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+My goal is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This application allows enables the user to track employee details, roles and departments from the command line.
+It stores data on an sql server.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.

 ## User Story